yohman/pfhp/README.md

 <img src="images/timelines 450-481.jpg" class="post-image">

-<caption>A series of eight mini-timelines in Shimomoriya village</caption>
+<span class="caption">A series of eight mini-timelines in Shimomoriya village</span>

 Now let's look at [household #112](https://yohman.github.io/pfhp/households.html?vil_id=5010130&hhid=11200000) in Niita village, which was previously shown in its original format, and shown here in its mini-timeline form: